How Divorce Affects Immigration Status in the U.S.

 Getting a Divorce Before the Conditional Green Card Interview

-Suppose you have filed your petition to become a permanent resident due to marriage but get a divorce before you have had your conditional green card interview.
+Suppose you have filed your petition to become a permanent resident due to marriage but get divorced before having your conditional green card interview.
 In that case, you will need an experienced immigration lawyer's guidance to help you figure out the best strategy and solution available to you.

 Getting a Divorce Before the End of the Two-Year Conditional Period